A: Descriptions of a job and an execution plan are as follows:

 hive> select * from storage_log;

 A: First, check whether the Spark version is earlier than Version 1.6.
 Spark Version 1.6 repaired a memory leak bug.
-Earlier versions of Spark may retain this bug, which will cause container memory overuse, meaning the job will not be executed.
+Earlier versions of Spark may retain this bug, which causes container memory overuse, meaning the job is not executed.
 Additionally, check whether your code has been optimized for memory usage.

 A: Check whether the running mode of the Spark Streaming job is “yarn-client.”
 If yes, we recommend that you change it to the “yarn-cluster” mode.
 E-MapReduce is not currently optimized for monitoring the status of Spark Streaming jobs in the “yarn-client” mode.

 A: One simple method is to use the complete OSS URI.
-For details, refer to: Development Manual > Development Preparation
+For more information, see: Development Manual > Development Preparation.

 A: Check whether the path protocol header of the job jar package is “ossref” in the job configuration.
 If the protocol header is different, change it to “ossref”.